TermySequence/termy-doc/lost-connection.rst

 Setup Script
 ------------

-The :doc:`termy-systemd-setup <man/setup>` script intentionally kills the local :term:`persistent user server` in order to relaunch it as a socket activated user service. :program:`qtermy` may offer to run this script if it detects that the persistent user server is not properly set up for systemd.
+The :doc:`termy-setup <man/setup>` script intentionally kills the local :term:`persistent user server` in order to relaunch it as a socket activated user service.
 This is expected behavior.

 Refer to :doc:`systemd` for more information.